Saturday, December 1 – Mindo to San Clemente – 350 km

 We were glad to arrive at Abancay after what felt like a day filled with switchbacks and tight turns.
 Fun to ride, but a bit wearing after hours and hours.
 Abancay, like so many mountain towns has lots of steep streets, seeming few options for safe motorbike parking, and lots of traffic.
 But Tony navigated our way to our hotel and got us safely parked for the night.

-We wondered the neighbourhood and found a place for dinner later in the evening.
+We wandered the neighbourhood and found a place for dinner later in the evening.
 It would have been a lovely spot, except just after we ordered someone decided to crank up the music playing on the patio.
 I have definitely not gotten used to noise levels in South America!
 And I hate having to shout to be heard over dinner.
 Put a damper on what would have been a nice evening.
 But that was nothing compared to what the dogs did later…..

 Thursday, December 20 – 0 km, day in Abancay